openflighthpc/flight-file-manager/supervisor/docs/routes.md

 Create a new cloudcmd session.
 Return the `port` the cloudcmd server was started on and the `username`/`password` to access it.

+A new `cloudcmd` session will not be created if one already exists for the user.
+Instead a `409 - Conflict` is returned with the existing details.

 ```
 POST /cloudcmds
 Authorization: Basic <base64 username:password>